General Serre weight conjectures: The picture

 Accordingly, understanding the weight part of Serre's conjecture should reduce to understanding the components of~$\cXbar$ on which a given representation lies, and understanding what the Serre weights are for maximally non-split upper-triangular representations (that are generic enough to lie on a single component).

 While this structure is already (at least to us) very attractive, we expect that the picture is both simpler and more structured than what is entailed by the Breuil--M\'ezard conjecture.
-Specifically, we expect that most components are labeled by a single weight, and that in any case, the weights labeling any component are related in a very simple way which we describe in the following section;\ but for example, if $K=\Qp$ and a component is labeled by $F(a_1,\dots,a_n)$, then the generic representations on the component are of the form where $\chi_i|_{I_{\Qp}}=\omega^{a_i+n-i}$.
-Furthermore, if none of the $a_i-a_{i+1}$ are equal to $0$ or $p-1$, then we expect there to be a unique component labeled by this weight (we will discuss the case where some $a_i-a_{i+1}$ are equal to~$0$ or~$p-1$ in Section~\ref{sec:shifted-weights}).
+Specifically, we expect that most components are labeled by a single weight, and that in the cases where there are multiple weights labeling a component, they are frequently related in a simple way (see Section~\ref{sec:shifted-weights}).
+For example, if $K=\Qp$ and a component has $F(a_1,\dots,a_n)$ as a label, then the generic representations on the component are of the form where $\chi_i|_{I_{\Qp}}=\omega^{a_i+n-i}$.
+Furthermore, if none of the $a_i-a_{i+1}$ are equal to $0$ or $p-1$, then we expect there to be a unique component labeled by this weight, and this component should be labeled only by $F(a_1,\dots,a_n)$.
+We will discuss the case where some $a_i-a_{i+1}$ are equal to~$0$ or~$p-1$ in Section~\ref{sec:shifted-weights}.